 ACU’s Child and Family Services program is approved by the National Council on Family Relations and offers courses that are pre-approved courses through the Association of Child Life Professionals (ACLP).
 Taught from a Christian perspective, our degree program prepares people-oriented students for a variety of careers serving children and families.
 You will examine current research and theory, and learn to design, implement and evaluate family life education plans.

-Bachelor of Science in Child and Family Services
+B.S in Child and Family Services

 Beyond Your Degree